Parallel Randomized Tucker Decomposition Algorithms: Error Analysis

-For the component $\varepsilon_{\text{rand}}$, we develop new results.
-Starting with an error bound for the randomized range finder algorithm (\cref{alg:rrf}) using a Kronecker product of SRHT matrices, we extend the results to an error bound for our HOSVD-type algorithms (\cref{alg:rhosvdkron,alg:rhosvdrekron}), and discuss how to adapt the proof for our STHOSVD-type algorithm (\cref{alg:rsthosvdkron}).
+The rest of this section considers the component $\varepsilon_{\text{rand}}$.
+Starting with an error bound for randomized range finder (\cref{alg:rrf}) using a Kronecker product of SRHT matrices, we extend the results to an error bound for our HOSVD-type algorithm (\cref{alg:rhosvdrekron}) and discuss how to adapt the proof for our STHOSVD-type algorithm (\cref{alg:rsthosvdkron}).